5 steps to ensure HIPAA compliance on mobile devices

 Healthcare institutions must also ensure that any apps on the device comply with HIPAA regulations.
 This can include checking that any apps in use are managed by MDM and applying DLP policies for information security.

 Many apps have additional application-based controls for enhanced data security.
-One example is Epic Rover, which admins can control the timeout session for.
-Suppose a user has not opened the app for a period of time.
-In that case, the app can auto log the user off, ensuring that application data is secure and cannot be accessed without reauthentication.
+One example is Epic Rover, which allows admins to control the timeout session.
+If a user has not opened the app for a period of time, the app can log the user off automatically, ensuring that application data is secure and cannot be accessed without reauthentication.
 Stacking MDM policies with app-based controls can give admins a more secure approach to HIPAA compliance.